artsy/README/careers/ladder.md

 #### tl;dr: can drive change and impact at the team level

 #### Knowledge Leadership

 - Understands and makes well-reasoned design decisions and tradeoffs in their area.
 - Works in other areas of the codebase with guidance from owners of that system.
-- Owns a service or large technology component.
+- Takes responsibility for the maintenance and evolution of a significant service or technology.

 #### Impact

 - Delivers significant business value at team level.
 - Helps the team deliver on its overall goals.
 - Can drive specific initiatives.
+- Effectively translates ambiguous business problems into manageable tasks.

 #### Influence

 - Persistent in the face of roadblocks, dispatches them efficiently, pulling in others as necessary.
 - Has end-to-end responsibility on projects of increasing complexity and contributes to code that is shared across projects.
-- Effectively partners with team's cross-functional partners (including PM, Designer, Data Analyst).
+- Effectively contribute to longer-term product strategy.
 - Mentors junior engineers.

 #### Discretion

 - Requires minimal direction or oversight, delivers quickly.
 - Understands elements of the business that their work supports.
 - Demonstrates fluency with team KPIs and key drivers of these KPIs.